han18/JavaScript-Web-ApplicationSBA308A/README.md

 ![Alt text](./images/readme-img.png)

-In this SBA assignment I used a simple API to fetch data using axios of countries and their values, such as the capital, population, language etc.
+In this SBA assignment I used a simple API to fetch data using axios of countries and their values, such as the capital, population, language, currency, region, continent and coat of arms.

 The API searches for random countries when clicking the button